Apple Oatmeal Muffins

 -

-Cool in the pan 5 minutes, then transfer to a rack to finish cooling so the crumb sets and stays tender.
+Let the muffins cool in the pan for 5 minutes, then transfer them to a rack to finish cooling.

 Substitutions